Surfing in South Africa: Best Surf Spots + Places to Stay for Surfers

 The relaxed coastal town of Kommetjie is renowned amongst locals as one of the best surf spots in South Africa.

-It lies partway between Cape Town and dramatic Cape Point, with its coastal setting benefitting from the powerful swells generated by the “Roaring Forties”.
+It lies partway between Cape Town and dramatic Cape Point, with its coastal setting benefiting from the powerful swells generated by the “Roaring Forties”.
 These strong winds make first landfall at Kommetjie, stirring up a dynamic selection of breaks that cater to surfers of all skill levels.

 During the summer months (when the southeaster wind blows), surfers flock to Kommetjie to take advantage of the small to medium-sized swells.
 These provide optimal conditions for everything from longboarding to high-performance shortboard riding.